Rach3Project/ismir25_rach3midi_supp/Rehearsal_Structure_Analysis/rsa_info.md

 Each annotation is provided as a midi file:
 - track 0 is the performance.
 - tracks 1-n are for the annotations of related fragment groups
-    - each track includes the intervals of a group, where each interval is represented by the span of a midi note (24)
+    - each track includes the intervals of a group, where each interval is represented by the span of midi note #24

 Although based on rehearsal files from the < Anonymized > MIDI dataset, they are all constructed to demonstrate interesting examples of what we consider equivalent musical fragments.
 Annotations were made using logic pro.

 #### Example Annotation Files

-For each annotation file, a page is included with:
-- pianoroll plots with the time intervals of the annotated groups marked.

-- Analysis insights of the phases of rehearsal segmentation pipeline phases described in the manuscript (for exact details, please refer to the [technical appendix](./technical_appendix.pdf))

-2. Result of the diagonal finding phase.
 | File | Num Groups | Download | Annot. and Results Info |
 |-----------|-------------|----------|-------------|
 | Mozart Variations   | 2 | [MIDI](./annotated_files/02_2024-08-02_Mozart_Var/02_2024-08-02_Mozart_Var_constructed_annot.mid) |[Info and Results](./mozart_var_annotation_details.md)|